Rohanvish4/Rohanvish4/README.md

 ## Hello, there 👋

-I'm Rohan, a B.Tech undergrad at KNIT Sultanpur, and I'm always looking to learn more about Android app development."
+I'm Rohan, a B.Tech undergrad at KNIT Sultanpur, and I'm always looking to learn more about app development."

 <!--
 **Rohanvish4/Rohanvish4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.